andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-to-unwrap-multiple-optionals-with-one-if-let-in-swift.md

 2) Just [&#8220;Howdy!&#8221;, &#8220;Hello!&#8221;]
 3) Nothing will be printed

-If you chose door number **3**, you&#8217;d be correct.
+If you chose door number **3**, you'd be correct.

-The if-let block between the {}&#8217;s is only executed if **both** `greetings` and `salutations` are non-nil.
+The if-let block between the {}'s is only executed if **both** `greetings` and `salutations` are non-nil.

 # Takeaway

 Unwrapping multiple optionals with a single if-let statement is pretty easy: `if` followed by a series of `let [constantName] = [optionalName]` statements, separated by commas.

 The behavior is similar to using the `&&` operator in a normal `if` condition.
-It&#8217;s like saying &#8220;if this optional is non-nil AND this optional is non-nil, then do this&#8221;
+It's like saying &#8220;if this optional is non-nil AND this optional is non-nil, then do this&#8221;

-If you expect to work with one of the optionals in the list even if the other is nil, you&#8217;re going to need to split that up into multiple if-lets:
+If you expect to work with one of the optionals in the list even if the other is nil, you're going to need to split that up into multiple if-lets:

 <pre class="lang:swift decode:true " >if let g = greetings {
     print(g)